geotheory/textools/README.md

 #### %IN%

-Special operator to enable case-insensitive implementation of Python-style string-in-text check.
+Special operator to enable case-insensitive implementation of elegant string-in-string querying equivalent to Python's `in` operator.

 ```
 require(textools)